apache/flink/docs/getting-started/walkthroughs/datastream_api.zh.md

 Alternatively, transactions 7, 8, and 9 are not fraud because the small amount of $0.02 is not immediately followed by the large one; instead, there is an intermediate transaction that breaks the pattern.

 To do this, the fraud detector must _remember_ information across events; a large transaction is only fraudulent if the previous one was small.
-Remembering information across events requires [state]({{ site.baseurl }}/concepts/glossary.html#managed-state) and we decided to use a [KeyedProcessFunction]({{ site.baseurl }}/dev/stream/operators/process_function.html), which provides fine-grained control over both state and time.
+Remembering information across events requires [state]({{ site.baseurl }}/concepts/glossary.html#managed-state),  and that is why we decided to use a [KeyedProcessFunction]({{ site.baseurl }}/dev/stream/operators/process_function.html).
+It provides fine-grained control over both state and time, which will allow us to evolve our algorithm with more complex requirements throughout this walkthrough.

 The most straightforward implementation would be to set a flag whenever a small transaction is processed.
 This way, when a large transaction comes through, you can check if the flag is set for that account.

-If it is, then this is fraud and output an alert.
-This flag is what you want to store in Flink state.
+Merely creating a member variable will not work.
+Flink multiplexes multiple keys through the same physical operator, which means if accounts one and two are routed through the same instance of the fraud detector,  a transaction for account one could set the flag to true and then a transaction for account two could set off a false alert.
+The flag would also not be fault-tolerant, and the fraud detector would miss alerts if the application ever had to restart from failure.

+Instead, Flink allows you to do something that is just as easy, use member variables but wrap them in state.

 The most basic type of state in Flink is [ValueState]({{ site.baseurl }}/dev/stream/state/state.html#using-managed-keyed-state), a data type that adds fault tolerance to any variable it wraps.
 `ValueState` is a form of _keyed state_, meaning it is only available within a _keyed context_; any operator immediately following `DataStream#keyBy`.
 Any operations that read or write to _keyed state_ are automatically scoped to the current key.
 In this example, the key is the account id for the current transaction, and each account will maintain its own independent state.
-`ValueState` is created using a `ValueStateDescriptor` which contains metadata about how the Flink runtime should manage the variable.
+`ValueState` is created using a `ValueStateDescriptor` which contains metadata about how the Flink runtime should manage the variable and should be registered before the function starts processing data.
+The right hook for this is the open() method.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 public class FraudDetector extends KeyedProcessFunction<Long, Transaction, Alert> {

     private static final long serialVersionUID = 1L;

     private transient ValueState<Boolean> flagState;

     @Override
     public void open(Configuration parameters) throws Exception {
         ValueStateDescriptor<Boolean> flagDescriptor = new ValueStateDescriptor<>(
                 "flag",
                 Types.BOOLEAN);

         flagState = getRuntimeContext().getState(flagDescriptor);
     }
 {% endhighlight %}
 </div>